jameslnewell/redux-formo/README.md

  can optionally access props on the component
 - *breaking change:* Destroying the form state when the component is unmounted - set `.destroyOnUmount` to `false` to restore the previous behaviour
-- *breaking change:* Stopped coercing field values to empty strings
+- *breaking change:* Stopped coercing values to empty strings
 - *breaking change:* Renamed `.validValue` to `.lastValidValue`

 ### v1.3.0